Are you a financial advisor trying to decide what type of firm to join? Or maybe you’re an investor trying to choose the right financial advisor?

 Whichever group you fall into, you may have come across this question during your research: what is the difference between a wirehouse and an independent Registered Investment Advisor (RIA) or broker dealer?

 There are significant differences between wirehouse firms and independent RIA/Broker Dealers for advisors and clients.
-Here, we’ve created an infographic to lay out the main differences so you can make an informed decision about your career and financial future.
+Here, we’ve created an infographic to lay out the main differences so you can make an informed decision about your career, wealth management, and financial future.

 What is a Wirehouse?